 The following graduate programs are available to graduate students.
 Courses may be available online, through Interactive Television (to sites around Minnesota), and instructor led at off campus locations.
 For more information on any of these programs and degree requirements, contact the department directly.
-For questions about distance delivery options, contact the Center for Continuing Studies at 320.308.3081.
+For questions about distance delivery options, contact the Center for Online Education at 320.308.3181.

 This online program is designed for those students who desire advanced academic and professional training in behavior analysis.
 The M.S. program is available on campus and online.
 Students may specialize by taking electives in areas such as: autism spectrum disorders, developmental disabilities, behavior therapy, organizational behavior management, or community integration strategies for persons with challenging behavior.
 The program is accredited by the Association for Behavior Analysis and by Minnesota Online (MnSCU).
 Approved course work that meets the requirements for the Behavior Analyst Board Certification is also provided.
 For more information, contact: